morodve-netizen/Strawberry-Scanner/README.md

 An in-game interface/tool to scan every remote for vulnurabilitys. </br>
 **Tool was made to find remote vulnurabilitys in your game.** This is NOT a vulnurability itself.

+# PLEASE USE THIS TO COMPILE GUI TO LUA: [gui2lua](https://github.com/uniquadev/GuiToLuaConverter)
 Credits to masteroogway for the UI library [fluent renewed](https://github.com/ActualMasterOogway/Fluent-Renewed).

 # How to infect your game with a Vulnerability